-I, , understand that the teaching methods for learning to obtain blood will require phlebotomist.
-My signature on this and its employees from any response to be taught in the Medical Laboratory. re that each student serve as subject in addition to acting as a is form releases the Louisiana State University at Alexandria assibility associated with the learning of phlebotomy procedures atory Science Program at LSUA.
-I understand and agree to ces, specified or implied, while performing these procedures.
+I, , understand that the teaching methods for learning to obtain blood will require that ea ach student serve as subject in addition to acting as a and its employees from any responsibility a to be taught in the Medical Laboratory Science eleases the Louisiana State University at Alexandria associated with the learning of phlebotomy procedures ence Program at LSUA.
+I understand and agree to eified or implied, while performing these procedures.
 Signature: Date: